dualfade/dynomutt/README.md

 - **This is a new project in development, Please do not use yet.**
 - A few highlights:
   - Dynomutt uses asyncio websockets.
-  - Dynomutt uses bottle as middleware routing and a asyncronous gevent listener.
+  - Dynomutt uses bottle as middleware routing and an asyncronous gevent listener.
   - Two dedicated injection endpoints, one dynamic and one parameterized.
   - All HTTP verbs supported, main focus is WebSocket CRUD injection.
   - WebSocket Headers and Authorization schemes.